Strategic Plan

 Program 3: Enhanced Income for Parents/ Guardians (EI4P)

-- The Program is designed to pursue several activities that enhance the capacity of parents and guardians to increase their business returns and ability to support quality education for their children.
+The Program is designed to pursue several activities that enhance the capacity of parents and guardians to increase their business returns and ability to support quality education for their children.

-- The scope and frequency of program will depend on the specific entrepreneurship needs from the P/G and availability of funding.
+The scope and frequency of program will depend on the specific entrepreneurship needs from the P/G and availability of funding.
+At lease 30 men and women entrepreneurs, including parents and guardians, will acquire knowledge and skills for entrepreneurship development once a year during period 2024- 2030.